tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/opensearch-encrypted-at-rest.md

-# AWS RDS Cluster should have the enabled in storage_encrypted attribute set to true
+# AWS OpenSearch Domain should have the enabled in encrypt_at_rest attribute set to true

 | Provider            | Category  |
 | ------------------- | --------  |